 The II-VI Foundation holds mini-conferences at different times throughout the year for our Block-Gift recipients.
 These mini-conferences provide an environment for the purpose of sharing information, technology and expertise.
 Lively discussion can provide opportunities for students and professors to exchange new ideas and perspectives.
 In the best case they find common ground for new research topics.
 The mini-conferences group attendees around common topics of interest.
 They are held in various locations around the country that allows for local technical participation.
 In 2020our first ever virtual mini-conference was held with great success.

-Since 2020 and the pandemic, three mini-conferences have been held virtually usually the Zoom mechanism.
+Since 2020 and the pandemic, four mini-conferences have been held virtually usually the Zoom mechanism.
 Virtual conferences allow for a wider audience base and possible participants and attendees from all over the world.
-The Ohio State University hosted two of these virtual conferences while the most recent mini-conference was hosted by The University of Arizona, Wyant College of Optical Studies, on October 19, 2021 and titled, "Engineering Advanced Device Structures for Photonic Applications."
-This conference included student led presentations describing the progress status in these research topics:
+The Ohio State University hosted two of these virtual conferences, The University of Arizona, Wyant College of Optical Studies, hosted one and the most recent mini-conference was hosted by The University of Virginia on June 21, 2022.
+This conference titled, Forming Novel Material Structures By Additive Manufacturing Processes, included student led presentations describing the progress status in these research topics:

 The opportunity for my students to present their work at the II-VI Mini Conferences has been a great benefit of our ongoing relationship with the II-VI Foundation.
 The thoughtful questions of the participants coupled with the feedback and encouragement from II-VI have been very helpful in the professional development of my students.
 The soft skills of learning how to make a good technical presentation and respond to questions are critical for all technologists, but they only come with practice and feedback.
 The II-VI Mini Conference is a great forum for improving these skills.